spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 1. Select `Tasks` from the left navigation bar.

-1. Select `Create task(s)`.
+1. Select `CREATE TASK`.
 The task creation view, shown in the following image, appears:
    ![Create Compose Task](images/SCDF-create-ctr.png)
    This displays a graphical editor that you can use to compose tasks.
    The initial canvas contains `START` and `END` nodes.
 To the left of the canvas, you can see the available task applications, including the `billsetuptask` and `billrun` applications.